Updated May 8, 2026

 }

 delta-explain iterates over all JSON files in the log in order, accumulates the statistics of every add, and removes those invalidated by a remove action (indicating a deleted or overwritten file).
-The result is a path -> stats map consistent with the current snapshot.
+This is straightforward JSON-only log replay: the snapshot is the fold of add and remove actions across all surviving JSON commits.
+The result is a path -> stats map consistent with the current snapshot for every file whose add lives in a JSON commit.
+On long-lived tables, some don’t.

 This is what makes the verbose output possible: